foxscotch/language-notes/readme.md

 They're all a couple of years old, except Haskell, which I'm currently working with, but should generally still be accurate.
 I doubt much has changed about the things that I actually took notes on.
 They just won't have notes on any features that have been added since I took the notes.

+By the way, I use http://patorjk.com/software/taag/ for the rad lil language titles.